 Finding a training plan was something that I didn’t put much thought into.
 In fact, I’m pretty sure my mom found one and I jumped on board.
 (See a similar theme here?).
 We started training, and I slowly increased my mileage until 13 miles felt manageable.
 Each week, the new distance felt impossible, until I slowly clocked off the miles and accomplished a new mileage.

 Fast forward 4 months of sweat, endorphins, and hard work.
 On race day, I experienced something magical.
 A feeling that is almost indescribable.
 If I had to describe it, I’d compare it to something like joy, excitement, nervousness, happiness, and more excitement all combined into one.
 That race got me hooked, and now 15 half marathons later I can confidently say it is my favorite race distance.

-Click here to get the half marathon training plan I created (for free)!
+Click here to download my half marathon training plan (for free)!